Monumental church complex of Sant Pere de Terrassa: History

-The three churches were built near the old Roman Égara (whose remains are still preserved), which was the seat of the Bishop of Égara around the year 450 and lasted until the Saracen invasion in the 8th century.
-The episcopal group adhered to the ancient Byzantine model of three churches: San Pedro, Santa Maria and San Miguel.
+The three churches were built near the old Roman Ègara (whose remains are still preserved), which was the seat of the Bishop of Égara around the year 450 and lasted until the Saracen invasion in the 8th century.
+The episcopal group adhered to the ancient Byzantine model of three churches: Sant Pere, Santa Maria and Sant Miquel.
 After a long construction process, the current churches, of Romanesque design, were completed in present form during the 11th and 12th centuries during the Visigoth era.
-In the 12th century, Santa María served as an Augustinian canonry till 1392.
-The church of San Pedro de Égara, home of the parish, lost its parish status in 1601 and became part of the new bishopric of Terrassa, currently the Terrassa Cathedral.
-In the 19th century, San Pedro regained its status of parish church.
+In the 12th century, Santa Maria served as an Augustinian canonry until 1392.
+The church of Sant Pere de Égara, home of the parish, lost its parish status in 1601 and became part of the new bishopric of Terrassa, currently the Terrassa Cathedral.
+In the 19th century, Sant Pere regained its status as parish church.

 Architects, archaeologists and historians, including Francisco de Paula Villar, Lluís Muncunill i Parellada, Josep Puig i Cadafalch, Josep de Calassanç Serra i Ràfols, and Jordi Ambròs continued research on the monuments at different times during the 20th century, in order to discover the episcopal history and that of the Roman Ègara.
 The work was highlighted by Puig, who made a thorough study of all historical restorations and excavations in Santa Maria and San Miguel.
 Puig also dealt with the reconstruction of the complex by adding a pool surrounded by eight central columns.
 Pere Antoni Ventalló i Vintró analyzed the constructive elements within San Miguel before the interventions by Puig.
-The site was declared a national monument in 1931, and a Bien de Interés Cultural landmark in 1985.
+The site was declared a Bé Cultural d'Interès Nacional (BCIN) (national monument) by the Generalitat de Catalunya (Catalan Government) in 1931, and a Bien de Interés Cultural landmark by Spain in 1985.
 The set of churches forms one part of the six sections of Terrassa Museum.